MerginMaps/docs/src/howto/project/settingup_background_map.md

   - Re-run `./quickstart.sh my`

-  - The above process should produce an mbtiles for your clipped OSM file
+  - The above process should produce an MBTiles for your clipped OSM file

   - You can load the file and style it using one of the <GitHubRepo id="openmaptiles/osm-bright-gl-style" desc="OpenMapTiles styles" />